Robert Jones Derfel: Later life

 His political views were heavily influenced by the utopian socialist, Robert Owen, and he wrote the first articles on Socialism in the Welsh language, campaigning for causes such as a university for Wales.
-In 1865 he gave up religion and bought a bookshop in Manchester, which soon collapsed.
-In his later years he wrote more in the English language, particularly on the subject of socialism and he wrote annotated English poems on Llywelyn the Last, amongst others.
+In 1865, he gave up religion and bought a bookshop in Manchester, which soon collapsed.
+In his later years, he wrote more in the English language, particularly on the subject of socialism, and he wrote annotated English poems on Llywelyn the Last, among others.

 Derfel published a total of about 800 poems in Welsh, 500 in English, and more than 50 other publications.
-He died on 16 December 1905 in Manchester and was cremated there the same month.
+He died aged 81 on 16 December 1905 in Manchester and was cremated there the same month.